ipcrm/ipcrm-change_window/README.markdown

 Why?

 The original reason for this module was to use it in conjunction with the `trlinkin/noop` module.
-However, you can actually use this function with any resource that you need to be sensitive to change windows by simply wrapping that resource declaration with some conditional logic.
+However, you can actually use the function withs any resource that you need to be sensitive to change windows by simply wrapping that resource declaration with some conditional logic.

-This module is actually made up of just two functions, change_window and merge_change_windows.
-The change_window function consumes your change window information (see [usage](#change_window)) and will return true or false (as a string).
-The merge_change_windows function consumes an array of windows and tries each one.
-If any one of the individual change_window returns 'true' then the merge_change_windows returns 'true'.
-This allows construction of a complex change window with differing hours on differing days.
-Either function may be used within a module to make your decisions.
+This module is made up of two functions and a defined class.
+The functions, [change_window](#change_window)() and [merge_change_windows](#merge_change_windows)(), allow the comparison of a change window schedule against the current time to determine if the run is within the change window ('true'), or outside the change window ('false').
+The change_window function checks against a single window definition, while the merge_change_window function will check a list windows and return 'true' if any one of them is true.

+The defined type [change_window::apply](#change_window::apply) will accept a hiera key and a list of classes.
+The hiera key is used to lookup a list of change windows to check.
+The class list is then included into the catalog with the noop() mode set appropriately.
+This function is intended for use during role definition and allows change window control over some or all of the profiles within the role.
+Keeping the role definition tidy and allowing some classes to function without change control.
+A handy feature when you have changes that you wish applied all the time.

-*IMPORTANT:* Remember that if you are _within_ the change window then the value returned is a String containing _'true'_, otherwise it returns _'false'_.
+*IMPORTANT:* Remember that if you are _within_ the change window then the value returned by the functions is a String containing _'true'_, otherwise it returns _'false'_.

 ## Define: change_window::apply
 ### Usage